huazzers/desma126/docs/5-game-play-level-design.md

 ### Environmental Expressivity

-When thinking about a player’s movement through your level, at both micro and macro scales, there are features to consider about the environment that can exist from **intrinsic** to **the concept of the game** to **helping a player know where to go next**.
+When thinking about a player’s movement through your level, at both micro and macro scales, there are features to consider about the environment that can exist from **the intrinsic rules and logic of that space** to **the broader concept of the game** to **helping a player know where to go next**.

 <br>